 When we started giving trainings to business teams in our corporate jobs, we wondered how it came that people - how enthusiastic and inspired they often were - failed to actually use the learnings in their job afterwards.
-After doing some research to understand the reasons behind this, we found out we focused too much on what we wanted to teach them rather than showing them how to actually use all the knowledge and give them tools to keep using them.
+After doing some research to understand the reasons behind this, we found out we focused too much on what we wanted to teach them rather than showing them how to actually use all the knowledge.

 If you want lessons or change to last, it's not about transferring knowledge.
-It's about teaching people how to put that knowledge into practise and repeating it a lot.
-While routine or rituals may seem like controlling and an unnecessary events, it's actually key to turn what we - sometimes subconsciously - already know into habits.
+It's about teaching people how to put that knowledge into practice and repeating it a lot.
+While routine or rituals may seem like unnecessary events, it's actually key to turn what we - sometimes subconsciously - already know into habits.

 These insights can also be translated to business teams.
 If you want to increase trust within your team, it's not enough to just tell people they need to trust you or others more.
 If you want to install a feedback culture, it's not enough to teach them about feedback and do an exercise once.
 If you want to create a safe environment for people to open up, it's not enough to say 1 time that failure and mistakes are ok.

 If you want to successfully achieve all of these things and guide your team through the process of change, you'll have to invest in it.
 You have to teach them HOW they can change and you need to make sure you put in place the structures and routine that will help them to adopt it.